dlops-io/model-training/README.md

 ### View Training Metrics
 - Go to [WandB](https://wandb.a)
-- Select the project `mushroom-training-vertex-ai`
+- Select the project `cheese-training-vertex-ai`
 - You will view the training metrics tracked and automatically updated

 ### OPTIONAL: Multi GPU Training